sonatype-nexus-community/iq-success-metrics2/README.md

 In this mode, the application will simply create a CSV file containing the data required in order to create an Insights Analysis report

 ```
-(make sure you are in the main directory ie. successmetrics)
+(change to the *runapp* directory)

 Windows: runapp-insights.bat
 Linux: sh runapp-insights.bat
 ```

-A CSV  file is created in a sub-directory called *output* with a time-stamped file name.
+A CSV  file is created in a sub-directory called *output* in the working directory with a time-stamped file name.

 The application will then immediately exit after creating the file.